opencog/opencog/opencog/ghost/README.md

 ## How To Run

-It's recommended to run with [ghost_bridge](https://github.com/opencog/ghost_bridge).
-GHOST will be started automatically when you run `ghost_bridge`.

-On the other hand, if you want to run GHOST alone, follow the steps below:

 1) Start the [RelEx server](https://github.com/opencog/relex#opencog-serversh).

    Note: You will need to do `(set-relex-server-host)` if you are running it via Docker.